gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

     module.exports = header;

-They all follow the same pattern:
+The other two follow the same pattern, here is `temperature.js`:

     'use strict';